indeedeng/lsmtree/recordlog/README.md

 Metadata is arbitrary bytes that can be written as part of the record log.
 When using RecordLogAppender (see lsmtree-recordcache) this is unused and metadata is written to a separate file.

+Block size is the byte length of the compressed portion of the block.

 Checksum is an Adler-32 checksum of the compressed portion of the block.

 Each entry length is a variable-length integer, representing the byte length of the corresponding entry.